|

 Overhead view after the gunite was completed, but before the patio concrete was

-Overhead view after the patio concrete was poured but before stonework was
+poured Overhead view after the patio concrete was poured but before stonework was

-Until recently, there was a pile of sand in our back yard from when they sprayed gunite
+completed Until recently, there was a pile of sand in our back yard from when they sprayed gunite

 (concrete).
 Sammy loved playing in the sandpile, but we're sure glad it's

+gone.
+Do you have any idea what sand can do to wood floors?
 When they brought the flagstone for the deck around the pool, they stacked it

 up by the driveway.
 It sat there for a couple of months until they finally